smitmartijn/networkinsight-cookbook/manuscript/ch-9-search-engine.md

 Example: `max(vCPUs) of VMs`

-{caption: "Searching with a max operator"}
+{caption: "Searching with a max operator", width: "50%"}
 ![](images/image86.png)

 The above result indicates that out of 789 VMs, the highest number of vCPUs that those VMs have, is 16 vCPUs.